jwbono/PyNFG/README.md

 -----
 PyNFG requires the following packages: Numpy, Scipy, Matplotlib, Networkx, and PyGraphviz.
 Pygraphviz and Networkx are used only for visualizing the Directed Acyclic Graphs (DAGs) that represent semi-NFGs.

-To install from source: First download and unzip the PyNFG zip file from www.github.com/jwbono/PyNFG.
-From the directory with the unzipped files, do "python setup.py install".
+To install from source: Download the source from https://pypi.python.org/pypi/PyNFG/0.1.0.
+Unzip.
+Then from the directory with the unzipped files, do "python setup.py install".

 3. Questions and Comments
 -----
+The documentation is hosted at http://pythonhosted.org/PyNFG/.

 Please contact James Bono for questions about using PyNFG in your research, reporting bug fixes, offering suggestions, etc.

 4. Contributors
 -----